September 30, 2014

 The quality of your home’s air is not something that you should take lightly.
 Poor air quality can not only make your home feel dirty and uncomfortable to live in, it can also cause problems for those living in your home that suffer from allergies, asthma, or other respiratory problems.

 There are several ways that you can tell that the air quality in your home is poor.
 The following are the most common signs of air quality issues:

-Once you figure out that your air quality is poor and you have a good idea of what the source is, you’ll want to do what you can to improve the air quality.
-Improving the ventilation may be necessary.
+Once you figure out that the quality of your air is poor and you have a good idea of what the source is, you’ll want to do what you can to improve the quality of air.
+Improving ventilation may be necessary.
 You can do this by adding fans in the kitchen and bathrooms.
 You’ll also want to invest in air duct cleaning services to prevent dust and debris from circulating throughout your home’s air.

 Keep your home and air ducts clean to prevent poor air quality.